Review by Ian Keogh

 Patrick Gleason’s art is excellent other than his choice to so often feature in close-up events requiring some distance.
 He’s far better at characterising the alien Green Lanterns than many who’ve tried previously, and continues into the revived series that follows.

 This material is far more linear than Johns’ work in Green Lantern, focussing more on large scale science fiction excitement, with less emphasis on plot twists.
-It would be Gibbons who progressed alone to write the following volumes, starting with To Be a Lantern.
+It would be Gibbons who progressed alone to write the following volumes, starting with To Be A Lantern.
+As Recharge ties in so intimately with what Johns was setting up in Green Lantern, it’s also available incorporated into the big collections of Johns’ work on that title.
+Find it in Green Lantern by Geoff Johns Book One: Hal Jordan Returns! and Green Lantern by Geoff Johns Omnibus Vol. 1, and Green Lantern Corps Omnibus by Peter J. Tomasi and Patrick Gleason Vol. 1.